AlexanderRichert-NOAA/EMCEnvChainer/README.md

 pip3 install emcenvchainer
 emcenvchainer
 ```
 You may choose a spack-stack installation and select individual packages to incorporate into your installation, or you may choose a model application to automatically obtain the list of dependencies based on the head of its default branch, then choose whether to customize the version/build options for each.
 The model applications currently supported are: UFS Weather Model, Global Workflow, GSI, UPP, UFS_UTILS, and AQM-utils.
 After the installation is complete, instructions are provided for accessing the stack.
+The newly created Spack environment, including installed packages, module files, and any needed custom Spack package recipes are placed in a single directory inside the directory where the utility is run.

-> [!NOTE]
+> [!IMPORTANT]
 > **The Lmod module files and spack-stack metamodules for accessing the base and user packages are installed in a single location** in the user's space.
 Therefore, when setting `$MODULEPATH` for your application, it should *not* include the original spack-stack installation, only the one associated with the newly built Spack environment.

+> [!IMPORTANT]
+> Compatibility for xterm must be enabled in your terminal (PuTTY, Tectia/sshg3, SecureCRT) or the utility will immediately fail with an error.

+> [!TIP]
+> It is recommended to run `pip install --upgrade emcenvchainer` from time to time to ensure the latest updates are present, including fixes for site- or application-specific issues.

 To override the automatic platform detection, export the `$SITE_OVERRIDE` environment variable:
 ```console
 SITE_OVERRIDE=ursa emcenvchainer
 ```

-> [!IMPORTANT]
-> Compatibility for xterm must be enabled in your terminal (PuTTY, Tectia/sshg3, SecureCRT) or the utility will immediately fail with an error.

 ## Add'l usage & troubleshooting